Azure/AKS/previews.md

 az provider register -n Microsoft.ContainerService
 ```

-Now, when you create a new cluster or scale/upgrade an existing one, you will get a Moby image containing Docker API version 1.38 instead of Docker engine.
+Now, when you create a new cluster or scale/upgrade an existing one, you will get a Moby image instead of Docker engine.

 ## Associated projects